eth-sri/lmql/README.md

   </p>
 </div>

-LMQL is an open source programming language for large language models (LLMs) based on a *superset of Python*.
-LMQL goes beyond traditional templating languages by providing full Python support, yet a lightweight programming interface.
+LMQL is a programming language for large language models (LLMs) based on a *superset of Python*.
+LMQL offers a novel way of interweaving traditional programming with the ability to call LLMs in your code.
+It goes beyond traditional templating languages by providing full Python support, yet a lightweight programming interface.

-LMQL is designed to make working with language models like OpenAI, 🤗 Transformers more efficient and powerful through its advanced functionality, including multi-variable templates, conditional distributions, constraints, datatype constraints and control flow.
+LMQL is designed to make working with language models like OpenAI, 🤗 Transformers more efficient and powerful through its advanced functionality, including multi-variable templates, conditional distributions, constraints, datatype constraints and control flow:

-Features:

 - [X] **Python Syntax**: Write your queries using [familiar Python syntax](https://docs.lmql.ai/en/stable/language/overview.html), fully integrated with your Python environment (classes, variable captures, etc.)
 - [X] **Rich Control-Flow**: LMQL offers full Python support, enabling powerful [control flow and logic](https://docs.lmql.ai/en/stable/language/scripted_prompts.html) in your prompting logic.